Blqtent/jackc/README.md

 ![the number of](https://raw.githubusercontent.com/public-domain/jack/main/img/beast.jpg)

-### 1.2 Differences from the original Jack specification
+### 1.2 Differences

+Diffrences from the original Jack specification are :

 The range of decimal constant number and integer variable is unspecified.
+(It coule be from 8 to 64bits).

-The callback extension allow to call a callback method from a variable.
+The callback extension allows to call a callback method from a variable.

 There is additional classes to allow interaction with the operating system (files and directories...).